Guarding Sexual Purity and Rejecting the Occult

 God’s people must reject both sexual corruption and spiritual deception to remain holy before Him.

-31 “ ‘Don’t turn to those who are mediums, nor to the wizards.
-Don’t seek them out, to be defiled by them.
-I am Yahweh your God.
+31 You must not turn to mediums or spiritists; do not seek them out, or you will be defiled by them.
+I am the LORD your God.

 God’s people must reject both sexual corruption and spiritual deception to remain holy before Him.